 June - Labor Day

-The splash pad here is adjacent to the swimming pool, which means adults and children alike need to don bathing suits, and adults pay $2.50 to be present as kids dowse themselves.
-On the up side, the plentiful fountains are worth the visit, and kids are always free.
+The splash pad here is adjacent to the swimming pool, which means adults and children alike need to don bathing suits, and adults pay $3.50 to be present as kids dowse themselves.
+Kids are $1, or you can pay a $10 pass that's good for the whole summer season.
+On the up side, the plentiful fountains are worth the visit.

 La Pintoresca Park – Pasadena